Academic Advisor - CLAS Academic Advising Center

 - Demonstrated strong interpersonal, oral, and written communication skills

-- Demonstrated commitment to access, inclusion, equity, and anti-racism, including experience working with students from diverse backgrounds and identities
+- Demonstrated commitment to inclusion, diversity, equity, and access, including experience working with people from diverse backgrounds and identities

-- Demonstrated ability and willingness to work both autonomously as well as part of a collaborative team
+- Demonstrated ability and willingness to work autonomously as well as part of a collaborative team

-- Possession of NACADA Academic Advising Certificate or earned Master’s Degree in Academic Advising or advising-related field such as College Student Development, Adult and Higher Education, or Educational Leadership
+- Earned Master’s Degree in Academic Advising or advising-related field such as College Student Development, Adult and Higher Education, or Educational Leadership

 - Familiarity with current trends and best practices in advising